Waaal/BobaOS/README.md

 ## 📦 Releases

-Each version milestone will be tagged and released here once stable.
+Each version milestone will be tagged and released here once stable and usable.
-Stay tuned for `v0.1 – Milk Tea`.

 ---